 Voting reform efforts in the United States have achieved significant recent successes in replacing Plurality Voting with Instant Runoff Voting (IRV) for major political elections, including the 2018 San Francisco Mayoral Election and the 2021 New York City Mayoral Election.
-It is striking, by contrast, that Condorcet voting methods are not currently used in any political elections.1 Condorcet methods use the same ranked ballots as IRV but replace the counting of first-place votes with headto-head comparisons of candidates: do more voters prefer candidate A to candidate B or prefer B to A?
+It is striking, by contrast, that Condorcet voting methods are not currently used in any political elections.
+Condorcet methods use the same ranked ballots as IRV but replace the counting of first-place votes with headto-head comparisons of candidates: do more voters prefer candidate A to candidate B or prefer B to A?
 If there is a candidate A who beats every other candidate in such a head-to-head majority comparison, this so-called Condorcet winner wins the election.

 As of July 2021, the Ranked Choice Voting Election Database maintained by FairVote2 contains 149 IRV elections from the United States for which the existence of a Condorcet winner can be determined from public data; and in every election, there was a Condorcet winner.
 Thus, in all of these elections, a Condorcet method would settle the election simply by the identification of the Condorcet winner,3 rather than the many rounds of iterative elimination of candidates and transferring of votes involved in some complicated IRV calculations.
-Moreover, in all but one of the elections, IRV chose the Condorcet winner anyway.
-Indeed, proponents of IRV claim that one of its advantages is that it almost always selects the Condorcet winner (Dennis 2008, 2018).
-The one case in the database in which IRV did not elect the Condorcet winner-the 2009 Mayoral Election in Burlington, Vermont, discussed below-was a source of controversy (see, e.g., Gierzynski et al. 2009, Bouricius 2009).
-All of this raises the question: why not always simply elect the Condorcet winner?
+Moreover, in all but one of the

 1The Condorcet voting method Nanson was used in Marquette, Michigan, in the 1920s (Hoag and Hallett 1926, p.
 491).
 We know of no cities using Condorcet methods since then, but see the Condorcet Canada Initiative at https://condorcet.ca.

 2We are grateful to Deb Otis at FairVote for granting us access to the database.